CPNV-ES-BI/BI_PYTHON_AZURE/README.md

 python3 -m unittest discover tests/
 ```

-You can also run a signle test this with the following command example:
+You can also run a single test this with the following command example:
 ```sh
 python3 tests/test_data_object.py TestDataObject.test_create_object_path_not_exists_object_exists
 ```

 #### Run all tests

-Execute the shell script `run_unitsts.sh`
+Execute the shell script `run_unittests.sh`

 ```sh
 ./run_unittests.sh